yaromar/project1/README.md

   report_1.pdf:

     *names of unique binding partner chains extracted from 'protein_ligand_merged.csv' (manually!
-31 in total; some are missing in
-     the report)
-    *names of unique small molecules extracted from 'protein_ligand_merged.csv' (manually! omitting ions! some are missing in the report)
+42 in total, counting chains that might not have interface with nucleosome, and 4 histones that are part of the dinucleosome structure with an inter-nucleosomal interface; some are missing in the report) *names of unique small molecules extracted from 'protein_ligand_merged.csv' (manually! omitting ions! some are missing in the report)
     *tables are from the PIR server, pie charts from the PantherDB